adhd

 • psychosis

 There are numerous solutions to ADHD that don’t involve drugs.
-Whether the so called disease is caused by marijuana or some other situation.
-Allergies.
-Mineral depletion.
+Whether the so called disease, ADHD, is caused by marijuana or some other environmental toxin.
+Allergies?
+Mineral depletion?

-If these side effects are caused by marijuana, partially or otherwise, ask your doctor or do your own research for ways to handle the cause.
-It’s not because your body is short on the vitamin Ritalin.
-And the whole brain chemical imbalance thing has been debunked numerous times.
-So, don’t go there.
+If it's possible these side effects are caused by marijuana, partially or otherwise, then you should ask your doctor to or do your own research for ways to handle the cause.
+It’s not because your body is short on the 'vitamin' Ritalin.
+And the whole brain chemical imbalance thing has been debunked numerous times so, don’t go there.

-I’m not a doctor but it may be as simple as stopping the use of marijuana and doing some sort of detox.
-Or it could be something more serious.
-In his book, A Dose of Sanity, Dr Sydney Walker gives an example of someone that been prescribed an anti-anxiety drug when with proper research he found the cause to be a brain tumour.
-But that takes a bit of time to discover.
-Time that most doctors won’t take.
+There is a great book by Dr. Sydney Walker Jr.that debunks the whole idea of physical problems and proper diagnosis with relation to mental illness.
+In his book, A Dose of Sanity, Dr Sydney Walker gives an example of someone that been prescribed an anti-anxiety drug but when proper investigation and research was done, he found the cause to be a brain tumour.
+That takes a bit of time to discover but that's time that most doctors won’t take.

 More on Big Pharma and Addiction here

-There are very few instances where drugs will solve problems.
+There are very few instances in life where drugs will solve problems.

-Do your research.
-Ask your doctor to do the same.
+Do your research!
+And ask your doctor to do the same.

 Chemical Imbalance: Truth or Lie